lsst-ts/ts_xml/README.md

 To ensure the successful build of your libraries, there are unit tests contained in the tests/ directory.
 To run them, first setup the test environment

 ```
-pip install -r test_requirements.txt -e .
+pip install .[test]
 ```

-This will install the pytest, pytest-flake8 and astropy modules used to verify the XML files are correct.
+This will install the pytest, astropy, lxml and numpy dependency modules used to verify the XML files are correct.
 Then execute:

 ```
 pytest -ra